lancenacabuan/Shaliah/README.md

     exaggeration.

 In practice, concept of agency also addresses verses like Jesus saying
-\"the Father is greater than I\" (John 14:28)–obviously the sender is greater, so Unitarians love that.
+\"the Father is greater than I\" (John 14:28) – obviously the sender is greater, so Unitarians love that.
 Trinitarians say that\'s as man or in role he's lesser, which ironically is essentially an agency explanation albeit couched in two-natures concept.